 She has taught courses on Modern Mexico, Colonial and Modern Latin America, and the advanced seminar “Meet me in St. Louis: History & Nation at the 1904 St. Louis World’s Fair.”
 In recent years, she has enjoyed designing and teaching introductory courses such as the Ampersand First-Year Program, “(Re)Imagining the Urban-The Latin American City” and the Freshman Seminar “Women in Latin American History.”
 For the latter, read about the student-led Book-Author presentations, which have been praised as “one of the best introductions to WashU I could have had.”

-Professor Montaño will be teaching the 2022 Exploration Course: Set in Stone?
+Professor Montaño teaches our Exploration Course: Set in Stone?
 Monuments, Memory & Public History.